Expedia shares soar on strong bookings despite strong U.S. dollar

 Chief Executive Dara Khosrowshahi added that the company has "no real update" on the antitrust review of the Orbitz deal by the U.S. Department of Justice.

-Some antitrust experts expect the U.S. government to approve the deal because there is no barrier to entering the online bookings market, with the likes of Google Inc, airlines and hotel chains selling itineraries on their websites.
+Some antitrust experts expect the U.S. government to approve the deal because there is no barrier to entering the online bookings market, with the likes of Google Inc (GOOGL.O), airlines and hotel chains selling itineraries on their websites.

 Google, under investigation by the European Union for allegedly distorting Web search results, has market power that "should be addressed," Khosrowshahi said.